UNIFORMS AT PS 354Q

 Uniforms, currently, mean the following:

-- For Physical Education: T-Shirt/PS 354Q sweatshirt and PS 354Q sweatpants
+- For Physical Education: PS 354Q T-Shirt (royal blue or grey) and PS 354Q sweatpants

-- School hoodies are acceptable as long as the school bottoms are navy.
+- School hoodies are acceptable as long as the school bottoms are navy or black.

-NO SHORTS ARE PERMITTED TO BE WORN IN SCHOOL
+NO SHORT SHORTS ARE PERMITTED TO BE WORN IN SCHOOL

 NO RIPPED JEANS